 Fort Piscadera

-Fort Piscadera lies at the entrance to the Piscadera Bay west of the city of Willemstad, on the Caribbean island of Curaçao in the Dutch Antilles.
+Fort Piscadera is located at the entrance to Piscadera Bay, west of Willemstad, on the Caribbean island of Curaçao, in the Dutch Antilles.

-The first fortification at this site probably was built between 1701-1704 under Governor Van Beek.
-Because it wasn't maintained, as was common in those days, it quickly fell into neglect.
+The first fortification at this site was likely built between 1701 and 1704 under Governor Van Beek.
+Due to a lack of maintenance, which was common at the time, it quickly fell into neglect.

-In 1714 Governor Van Collen proposed to the West Indian Company to rebuilt Fort Piscadera to better defend the area.
-And although this was agreed upon, it again took some time before the work started.
-When the fort was finished it had a rectangular star shape and was armed with 6 to 8 cannons of small caliber.
-It are the remains of this fort we see today.
+In 1714, Governor Van Collen proposed that the West Indian Company rebuild Fort Piscadera to better defend the area.
+Although this was approved, it took some time before the work began.
+When completed, the fort had a rectangular star shape and was armed with 6 to 8 small-caliber cannons.
+The remains of this fort are what we see today.

-In 1800, French troops had conquered Fort Sint Michiel.
-They were advancing to Willemstad over land and would pass Fort Piscadera.
-But because the land side of the fort was unprotected and its defenses were aimed at the sea, the Dutch command ordered the soldiers of Fort Piscadera to dismantle the cannons, to immobilize them and to take the gun carriages with them as they withdrew over water to Willemstad.
-But because the advance of the French was quicker than expected, they had no time to immobilize the cannons.
-This proved a big mistake as the French subsequently used the cannons to bombard Willemstad.
+In 1800, French troops captured Fort Sint Michiel.
+They were advancing towards Willemstad over land and would pass Fort Piscadera.
+However, the landward side of the fort was unprotected, and its defenses faced the sea.
+So the Dutch command ordered the soldiers at Fort Piscadera to dismantle the cannons, immobilize them, and take the gun carriages with them as they withdrew across the water to Willemstad.
+Unfortunately, the French advance was quicker than expected, leaving no time to immobilize the cannons.
+This mistake proved costly, as the French later used the cannons to bombard Willemstad.

-After the French had left, the fort was restored by Captain Gravenhorst under Governor Lauffer.
-At that time Fort Piscadera was armed with 14 cannons; 6 eight-pounders, 4 twelve-pounders and 4 eighteen-pounders.
+After the French left, the fort was restored by Captain Gravenhorst under Governor Lauffer.
+At that time, Fort Piscadera was armed with 14 cannons: 6 eight-pounders, 4 twelve-pounders, and 4 eighteen-pounders.

-In January 1804 an English invasion troop of 120 seamen and 70 marines under Captain William Bligh (of Bounty-fame) landed here and attacked the fort.
-Fort Piscadera was occupied by 13 soldiers with 14 cannons.
-But as they had no ammunition for the cannons they fled to Willemstad.
+In January 1804, a British invasion force of 120 seamen and 70 marines under Captain William Bligh (of Bounty fame) landed here and attacked the fort.
+Fort Piscadera was then occupied by 13 soldiers with 14 cannons.
+However, lacking ammunition, they fled to Willemstad.

-When Fort Piscadera returned into Dutch possession no maintenance was carried out and by 1819 it had fallen into decay.
-It disappeared under the brushwood until the 1950s when it was restored.
+When the fort returned to Dutch control, no maintenance was done, and by 1819, it had fallen into ruin.
+It was overgrown with brush until the 1950s, when it was restored.

-At present Fort Piscadera is located on the grounds of a hotel.
-Up until a couple of years ago it could however be visited freely.
-Nowadays the hotel has closed off its grounds, so it can only be visited as a guest of the hotel.
-This is a small fort and there is not very much to see but the beach here is very nice.
+Today, Fort Piscadera is located on the grounds of a hotel.
+Until a few years ago, it could be visited freely, but now the hotel has closed off its grounds, so it can only be visited as a guest.
+The fort itself is small and not much to see, but the nearby beach is very nice.

 Gallery